 ATF also becomes contaminated with normal wear particles from the clutch plates, bushings and gears.
 The filter will trap most of this debris before it can cause problems.
 But many older Asian transmissions only have a plastic or metal screen that does little to protect the transmission against internal contaminants and nothing to keep the fluid clean.
 On these vehicles, changing the fluid is the only way to get rid of these contaminants.

 When adding or replacing ATF, use the type specified by the vehicle manufacturer.
-GM, Ford, Chrysler, Honda, Mercedes and others all have their own specs for ATF.
+GM, Ford, Chrysler, Honda, Mercedes and others all have their own specifications for ATF.
 There is no such thing as a "universal" ATF that works in all transmissions.
-Some fluids meet a variety of specifications, but cannot meet them all because of the different friction additives that are required.
+Many universal fluids do meet a variety of specifications, but no one product can meet all OEm requirements because of the different friction additives that are required.

 Ford has three automatic transmission fluid specifications: Type F (a non-friction modified formula for most 1964-81 transmissions), Mercon (a friction modified ATF similar to Dexron II for 1988-97 transmissions), and Mercon V (Fords latest friction-modified formula, introduced in 1997).